Karljoones/Karljoones/README.md

 ### Hi, friend 👋

+Looking for new opportunities so get in touch if you're interested!

 ### 🚧 Working on
 A new Chrome extension to experiment with building extensions, as well as helping others make more efficient use of Zendesk.
 Check out [Zendesk Utils](https://chrome.google.com/webstore/detail/zendesk-utils/mdcmhkfioihfkfggfpiibohmkmnpanjh).

-### 🏢 Working with
+### 🏢 Experience
-Shogun, Manager, Technical Support
+Shogun, Manager, Technical Support (Aug 2018 - 22)

 ### ⚒️ Interests
 Android | Frontend Development | Spoken Languages